busy

 Drain the fuel tank.

 Put a siphon hose down the left side to avoid the fuel pump.
 With the bike on its sidestand and the hose to the left rear, almost all fuel can be easily removed.
-I used a siphon hose kit I bought at WalMart - it has a squeeze bulb near one end.
+I use a siphon hose kit I bought at WalMart - it has a squeeze bulb near one end.
 With the end of the hose open, squeeze the bulb, place your finger over the end of the hose, release the bulb evenly and watch for fuel in the line.
 As it arrives, release your finger to avoid getting fuel on it.

 busy busy